 Compacted earth bunds will be placed along the top of batter slopes to divert "clean" runoff away from the earthwork area.
-Compacted earth bunds placed at the bottom of the cut batter slopes to divert generated "dirty" runoff to the nearest local Decant Earth Bund (DEB) / Sediment Retention Pond (SRP).
+Compacted earth bunds placed at the bottom of the cut batter slopes to divert generated "dirty" runoff to the nearest local Decant Earth Bund (DEB).
 Cut-off drains shall be formed at the bottom of shallow batters where bunding alone will not likely contain expected flows.
-The purpose of the bund/drain is to prevent any surface water flowing over the newly formed batter faces, into stabilised areas of the site, and to divert flows around the site perimeter to the nearest low point where a DEB / SRP is to be located, if required.
+The purpose of the bund/drain is to prevent any surface water flowing over the newly formed batter faces, into stabilised areas of the site, and to divert flows around the site perimeter to the nearest low point where a DEB is to be located, if required.

 3.9.4.
-Decanting Earth Bunds/Sediment Retention Ponds
+Decanting Earth Bunds

-Site run-off will be directed by cut-off drains and bunds to the natural low point within each bund's catchment area prior to discharge into DEB's or SRP's onto existing stabilised ground.
-The locations proposed shall be verified and agreed onsite during a pre-construction meeting and as-builts of controls size/location shall be provided to the Compliance Officer.
+Site run-off will be directed by cut-off drains and bunds to the natural low point within each bund's catchment area prior to discharge onto existing stabilised ground.
+The locations proposed shall be verified and agreed onsite during a pre-construction meeting and as-builts of decant bund's size/location shall be provided to the Compliance Officer, if required.

 Decanting earth bunds (DEB) will serve as the primary treatment for the works.
 DEBs will be sized by volume to 2-3% of the catchment area as per appended calculations.
-The details of the DEBs recommended layout can be found online via Waikato Region Council Erosion & Sediment Control Guidelines for Soil Disturbing Activities (TR0902), or other equivalent guidelines, such as Auckland Council GD05 guideline and appended standard details.
-Where possible, a DEB & SRP will be constructed with a length to width ratio between 3:1 - 5:1, however this may be constrained by site space limitations.
-Typically, the outlet structure of these DEBs & SRPs will comprise of a floating T-Bar dewatering device (decanting arm with anti-seep collar, as shown in standard details within engineering plans) which discharges to stabilised ground.
+The details of the DEBs recommended layout can be found online via Waikato Region Council Erosion & Sediment Control Guidelines for Soil Disturbing Activities (TR0902).
+Where possible, a DEB will be constructed with a length to width ratio between 3:1 - 5:1, however this may be constrained by site space limitations.
+Typically, the outlet structure of these DEBs will comprise of a floating T-Bar dewatering device (decanting arm with anti-seep collar, as shown in standard details within engineering plans) which discharges to stabilised ground.
 Where possible, the discharge end of the pipe will be perforated to disperse flows past the working area to stabilised or undisturbed ground.